jamesjenner/videre-server.js/README.md

 openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem
 openssl pkcs12 -export -in certificate.pem -inkey privatekey.pem -out certificate.p12
 ```

+When the certificate is setup, the easiest way to make it available for a client is to browse to the name of the https://host:<secure port>, this will cause the browser to confirm that you wish to use the certificate.

 License
 -------